liuqk3/PUT/README.md

 ## Inference
 We provide several inference functions in `./scripts/inference.py`.
+First of all, you need to train a model or download the pretrained model from [OneDrive](https://mailustceducn-my.sharepoint.com/:f:/g/personal/liuqk3_mail_ustc_edu_cn/EjmcxzE9T_pJunLoVKCxgm4BJt6VRM7cBL2cf3BsSdOarw?e=a3Ynvu), or [BaiduYunpan](https://pan.baidu.com/s/1QoxqW66au7wVRqk3POQung) (code: `6po2`) and put them into `./OUTPUT/`.

 1) For image reconstruction: